squillero/byron/docs/index.md

 # Byron v0.8a1.dev49 *"Don Juan"*

-> A multi-purpose extensible self-adaptive optimizer and fuzzer
+> Formerly known as [MicroGP](https://github.com/microgp) v4

-Byron is a generic [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization) designed to support source code [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), either in assembly or in higher-level languages.
-It begins by generating a set of random programs, which are then iteratively improved by an [evolutionary algorithm](https://cad-polito-it.github.io/byron/evolution).
+Byron is a generic [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization) designed to support source code [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), either in assembly or in higher level languages.
+It starts by generating a set of random programs, which are then iteratively improved by an [evolutionary algorithm](https://cad-polito-it.github.io/byron/evolution).
 It encodes candidate solutions as [typed](https://rcor.me/papers/typed-graph-theory.pdf), [directed](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Directed_graph) [multigraphs](https://en.wikipedia.org/wiki/Multigraph), and can handle complex, realistic structures containing local and global variables, conditional and looping statements, and subroutines.

 Candidate solutions are dumped as text and then evaluated by calling a user-defined Python function or by invoking a shell script that may use external proprietary tools.
 Different types of parallelization are supported out of the box, from simple multithreading to the creation of temporary directories where multiple subprocesses are concurrently [spawned](https://en.wikipedia.org/wiki/Spawn_(computing)).